Self-Sustainability of Energy Harvesting Systems: Concept, Analysis, and Design: Introduction

 \subsection{Nature of Energy Sources and General Architectures}

-The ambient energy sources can be broadly classified as \tit{steady energy source} or \tit{stochastic energy source}.
-These diverse sources of energy are converted into electricity, which is then either directly consumed, or stored in a rechargeable battery for future use.
-As with harvesting, consumption of energy can also be either steady or stochastic.
-Three general architectures of energy harvesting network are \tit{harvest-consume}, \tit{harvest-store-consume}, and \tit{harvest-store/consume} \cite{Xiao2015}.
+The ambient energy sources can be loosely classified as either \tit{steady energy source} or \tit{intermittent (or bursty) energy source}.
+These sources can be further classified as \tit{predictable}, \tit{semi-predictable}, or \tit{unpredictable} \cite{Ku2016}.
+These diverse sources of energy are converted into electricity, which is then either directly consumed, or stored in a rechargeable battery or capacitor\footnote{By slight abuse of word, in the paper ``battery'' will refer to any energy storing device.} for future use.
+As with harvesting, consumption of energy can also be either steady or intermittent.
+Three general architectures of the energy harvesting systems are \tit{harvest-consume}, \tit{harvest-store-consume}, and \tit{harvest-store/consume}~\cite{Xiao2015,Ku2016}.

-In the \tit{harvest-consume} model, the harvested energy is immediately consumed by the consumer.
+In the \tit{harvest-consume} (HC) model, the harvested energy is immediately consumed by the consumer.
 This model is appropriate when a steady supply of harvested energy can be guaranteed and a battery-free circuit is desired.
-The major problem with this approach is that, due to possible random nature of the energy source, when the harvested energy is less than the minimum operational energy required by consuming device, the device is disabled.
+The major problem with this approach is that, due to possible random nature of the energy source, when the harvested energy is less than the minimum operational energy required by the consuming device, the device is disabled.
 We say that the consumer has experienced an \tit{energy outage}.

-In \tit{harvest-store-consume} model, the harvested energy is first transferred to an energy storage facility or a rechargeable battery.
+In \tit{harvest-store-consume} (HSC) model, the harvested energy is first transferred to a rechargeable battery.
 The consumer then accesses the harvested energy from the battery.
-By this method the consumer can ensure a steady supply of energy, even though the harvested energy is randomly varying.
-This method is appropriate when the harvested energy is very small and is highly fluctuating, as in ambient RF energy harvesting.
+By this method the consumer can ensure a steady supply of energy, even though the harvested energy may be intermittent and randomly varying; thus decoupling the harvest and the consumption processes.

-We can also have a hybrid model given by \tit{harvest-store/consume}.
-In this model the harvest energy is either stored for some future use or directly consumed.
-If the harvested energy is above minimum requirement of the consumer, then the excess energy can also be stored.
-This model is appropriate when the harvested energy does not fluctuate very rapidly.
+Since a battery cannot simultaneously charge and discharge, a more practical HSC model is given by the hybrid \tit{harvest-store/consume} (HS/C).
+In this model, the harvested energy is directly consumed after being stored in a capacitor.
+If the harvested energy is above the capacity of the capacitor, then the excess energy is stored in a battery.
+If the capacitor is empty, then the energy is consumed from the battery.
+Thus, the HS/C requires dual storage units.